webim/webim-client-sdk-ios/Documentation/Index.md

 Sets app version number if it is necessary to differentiate its values inside _Webim_ service.
 `appVersion` parameter – optional `String`-typed app version.
-Returns `self` with app version setted.
+Returns `self` with app version set.
 When passed `nil` it does nothing.
 Method is not mandatory to create [WebimSession](#webim-session) object.

 <h3 id ="set-visitor-fields-json-string-json-string">Instance method set(visitorFieldsJSONString jsonString:)</h3>